Just how big is this blue wave? For state Democrats, maybe the biggest in decades

 Just how remarkable would that be?
 Well, the last time Democrats gained more than 10 seats in the state House in a single year, it was 1982, and Ronald Reagan was president.

-Even claiming eight additional seats would be a rare feat — House Democrats haven’t gained that many seats in an election since 1986.
+Even Democrats claiming eight additional seats would be a rare feat, according to records kept by the House.

 Democrats claiming even a portion of the House seats now up for grabs could give the Legislature the ability to pass a carbon tax in the 2019 session, as well as clear a path for other Democratic priorities such as gun-control measures and state-level environmental reforms.